-NBA has lost its voice as prime defender of Bar, Bench — Akpata
+NBA has lost its voice as prime defender of bar, bench — Akpata

 Do you see any problem with the block voting pattern at the local NBA branches?

-I do not have any data to support the existence of a block voting pattern, but I do not see any problem with that.
-However, we now have a one-man-one-vote policy so the possibility of such block voting patterns across branches is somewhat doubtful.
+I do not see any problem with that.
+In fact, I do not have any data to support the existence of a block voting pattern.
+As I said earlier, we now have a one-man one-vote policy, as it should be.
+Therefore, it is for the best man to win.

 Vanguard